Redmagic: Reception

+Unlike Apple, Samsung, or even Lenovo, REDMAGIC products are harder to find in the UK and are only sold on a handful of websites such as Amazon (company) and CeX (A British second hand electronics store).
+Most sales are online imports, which reduces visibility to mainstream shoppers.
+Some users have reported delays and issues with shipping when ordering REDMAGIC products through the official UK website, particularly compared with larger retailers such as Amazon and CEX.
+There are anecdotal reports of stock sell‑outs and availability problems in Europe and other regions, but these are user comments and not verifiable sales figures.

 The Redmagic 10 Pro, in particular, has drawn attention for its mobile gaming performance at a lower price than competitors, although Wireds product review platform warned that "nongamers should look elsewhere".
-"Assuming you don’t mind the enormous, angular design, which isn’t very pocket-friendly, you may balk at the slightly janky software, the inconsistent camera performance, or the lack of wireless charging," the review said.
+"Assuming you don't mind the enormous, angular design, which isn't very pocket-friendly, you may balk at the slightly janky software, the inconsistent camera performance, or the lack of wireless charging," the review said.